gavin-peterkin/music_composition/README.md

 it may make sense to cluster music first into distinct categories and _then_ train models on that distinct genre.

+* **Parameter tuning** There are a lot of parameters that need to be tuned.
+It's not easy to test new hyperparameters since a training session can be unsuccessful for a _very_ long time even if it is slowly converging on an optima.
+The easiest way to confront this problem would be to use more computer power.

 ## Thoughts for future development

 * **Combine models** by having them synthesize collaboratively.
 Using several models